endoflife-date/endoflife.date/CONTRIBUTING.md

     # predictable and you can't use changelogTemplate.
     # Do not use a localized URL (such as one containing en-us) if possible
     link: https://example.com/news/2021-12-25/release-1.2.3
+    # Optional field, not displayed anywhere by default.
+Can be used as __CODENAME__ in the releaseLabel and changelogTemplate
+    # Also returned as-as in the API.
+    codename: firebolt
-    # Optioanlly, you can overwrite the `auto` key if this release was published on a different repository
+    # Optional.
+You can overwrite the `auto` key if this release was published on a different repository
     # Or doesn't have public sources for eg.
     auto: false